The Marked · Chapter 5

 He backed away.

 Slowly.
 No sudden movements.
-The way a person backs away from a ledge, from a fault line, from the specific kind of natural feature that communicates danger not through behavior but through scale.
+The way you back away from a cliff edge once you've seen how far down it goes.
 The despair did not pursue him.
 It was not pursuing anything.
 It was simply there — present, expanding, filling the available space — and the available space now included the alley and the block and, if Ren's perception was accurate, the neighborhood.

 He reached the corner.
 Turned.
 Walked south.
 His legs were steady.
 His hands were not.
 He put them in his pockets.